 Is your house clean and safe?
-We all probably assume that it is but there could be some very dangerous things in your home… We insulate our houses and try to make them as air-tight and cosy as possible, especially in winter.
+We all probably assume that it is, but there could be some very dangerous things in your home… We insulate our houses and try to make them as air-tight and cosy as possible, especially in winter.
 Then we stuff them with plug-in air fresheners, fragrances, man-made furniture and fittings etc, which are all treated with fire retardant coatings and can contain glues, formaldehyde, paints and adhesives which all off-gas into your home.

 You don’t want to be wearing a dust mask in your own home!

-But this is anything but fresh.
+Some of these things we unwittingly bring into our homes may seem safe, but they can be anything but fresh.
 All these chemicals, fragrances and perfumes are not good for our bodies.

 They are building up inside our homes because of the way we live, especially during winter when we keep all doors and windows closed.
 Small children and babies are most at risk from respiratory problems, asthma, allergies and worse.
 We just don’t know what the long term effects of living like this will be to our health.